Mykhailo Kotsiubynsky: Life

-He grew up in Bar, Vinnytsia region and several other towns and villages in Podolia, where his father worked as a civil servant.
-He attended the Sharhorod Religious Boarding School from 1876 until 1880.
-He continued his studies at the Kamianets-Podilskyi Theological Seminary, but in 1882 he was expelled from the school for his political activities within the socialist movement.
-Already he had been influenced by the awakening Ukrainian national idea.
-His first attempts at writing prose in 1884 were also written in the Ukrainian language: Andriy Soloviyko(Ukrainian: Андрій Соловійко).
+Kotsiubynsky grew up in Bar, Vinnytsia region and several other towns and villages in Podolia, where his father worked as a civil servant.
+He attended the Sharhorod Religious Boarding School from 1876 until 1880 and continued his studies at the Kamianets-Podilskyi Theological Seminary, but in 1882 he was expelled from the school for his political activities within the populist movement.
+Influenced by the awakening Ukrainian national idea, Kotsiubynsky started his first attempts at writing prose in 1884 with the Ukrainian language story Andriy Soloveiko (Ukrainian: Андрій Соловейко).
+This first attempt by the young author was met with skepticism, and he did not make new attempts at writing for several years.

 Early work and research

-From 1888 to 1890, he was a member of the Vinnytsia Municipal Duma.
+From 1888 to 1890, Kotsiubynsky was a member of the Vinnytsia Municipal Duma.
 In 1890, he visited Galicia, where he met several other Ukrainian cultural figures including Ivan Franko and Volodymyr Hnatiuk.
 It was there in Lviv that his first story Nasha Khatka (Ukrainian: Наша хатка) was published.

-During this period, he worked as a private tutor in and near Vinnytsia.
+Later Kotsiubynsky worked as a private tutor in and near Vinnytsia.
 There, he could study life in traditional Ukrainian villages, which was something he often came back to in his stories including the 1891 Na Viru (Ukrainian: На віру) and the 1901 Dorohoiu tsinoiu (Ukrainian: Дорогою ціною).

-During large parts of the years 1892 to 1897, he worked for a commission studying the grape pest phylloxera in Bessarabia and Crimea.
+During large parts of the years 1892 to 1897, Kotsiubynsky worked for a commission studying the grape pest phylloxera in Bessarabia and Crimea.
 During the same period, he was a member of the secret Brotherhood of Taras.

-He moved to Chernihiv in 1898 where he worked as a statistician at the statistics bureau of the Chernihiv zemstvo.
+In 1898 Kotsiubynsky moved to Chernihiv, where he worked as a statistician at the statistics bureau of the Chernihiv zemstvo.
 He also was active in the Chernigov Governorate Scholarly Archival Commission and headed the Chernihiv Prosvita society from 1906 to 1908.